-Do not take sertraline if you are taking phentermine (a weight loss medicine), tryptophan
+Do not take this medicine if you are taking phentermine (a weight loss medicine),

-(contained in protein-based foods or dietary supplements), methadone (used to treat
+tryptophan (contained in protein-based foods or dietary supplements), methadone (used

-drug addiction), triptans (medicines used to treat migraine), dextromethorphan (used
+to treat pain or drug addiction), triptans (medicines used to treat migraine), dextromethorphan

-as a cough suppressant in cold and flu medicines), and medicines used for pain management
+(used as a cough suppressant in cold and flu medicines), and medicines used for pain

 These medicines can cause an exaggerated response to sertraline.